harshvaish/Pielleai/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@

 - change email sender in send-reset-password-email
+- rls on database
 - create subfolders for upload based on entity
 - transitions sui filtri
-- general fetches in the pages: cache and errors?
+- general fetches in the pages: cache

--all server action refactor with app error

-- go on with events refactor with new timestampz
+- add swr options
+- genders enum shouls be in english in db
+- all api should have auth and validation of params